Human Resources

 Have you received confirmation of your student employment and your start date?

-You must wait to begin work until you receive confirmation email via wright.edu email address, from Student Employment.
-The confirmation email will include your student employment start date, which is the first day you may begin working in the position.
+All students, New Hires and Rehires, must wait to begin work until after receiving a Student Employment confirmation email sent to their wright.edu email address, that includes confirmation of employee status and a start date, which is the first day you may begin working in the position, if scheduled to do so by the supervisor.

-Maximum Working Hours Per Week (in All Jobs Combined)
+Have you violated limits on Maximum Working Hours Per Week (in All Jobs Combined)?

 Violations of Maximum Working Hours Per Week policy results in termination of student employment.